poonchuanan/tp/docs/DeveloperGuide.md

 **traKCAL** is a desktop application for managing and visualizing your calorie intake, optimized for use via Command Line Interface (CLI) whilst retaining the benefits of a Graphical User Interface (GUI).

-This guide will provide information on the design and implementation of **traKCAL**.
-It will help you get started on your journey of becoming a contributor to **traKCAL**.
+This guide will provide information on the design and implementation of **traKCAL** to help you get started on your journey of becoming a contributor to **traKCAL**.
 This guide will also explain the various features available in **traKCAL**, to provide you with a better understanding of the current version of **traKCAL**

 <br>